-- (a) You must ensure that DQ7+ Fund Funding is only used in respect of a learner who is a "valid domestic enrolment". - (b) For the purposes of DQ7+ Fund Funding, the term "valid domestic enrolment" refers to the enrolment of a learner who: - (i) is one of the following: - A. a Domestic Student; or - B. an Australian citizen or Australian permanent resident currently residing in New Zealand; and - (ii) is either: - A. aged 16 years and over; or - B. aged under 16 years and meets the criteria in Condition 5.1(c); and - (iii) is studying in New Zealand, unless the learner meets the criteria in Condition 5.1(d); and - (iv) has paid or committed to pay their fees (if fees apply), unless the learner meets the criteria in Condition 5.1(e). - (c) A learner aged under 16 years old at the time that the programme of study or training in which the learner is enrolled begins is a valid domestic enrolment if: - (i) you are satisfied that the learner is capable of completing the academic requirements of the programme of study or training in which the learner is enrolled; and - (ii) you have ensured that the learner has a school exemption certificate from the Ministry of Education; and - (iii) the learner is, or will be, enrolled in a secondary school at the time the programme of study or training starts, and you have ensured that the learner's principal has signed a letter that approves the programme of study or training, and that either specifies that: - A. the learner is not required to be absent from school during school hours; or - B. if the learner is required to be absent from school during school hours for more than five hours per week, the school will seek reduced Funding for the learner from the Ministry of Education; or - (iv) the learner is, or will be, home schooled at the time that the programme of study or training starts, and you have ensured that the parent of the learner who is primarily responsible for the learner's home schooling has signed a letter that approves the study or training.
+- (a) You must ensure that DQ7+ Fund Funding is only used in respect of a learner who is a "valid domestic enrolment". - (b) For the purposes of DQ7+ Fund Funding, the term "valid domestic enrolment" refers to the enrolment of a learner who: - (i) is one of the following: - A. a Domestic Student; or - B. an Australian citizen or Australian permanent resident currently residing in New Zealand; and - (ii) is either: - A. aged 16 years and over; or - B. aged under 16 years and meets the criteria in Condition 5.1(c); and - (iii) is studying in New Zealand, unless the learner meets the criteria in Condition 5.1(d); and - (iv) has paid or committed to pay their fees (if fees apply), unless the learner meets the criteria in Condition 5.1(e). - (c) A learner aged under 16 years old at the time that the programme in which the learner is enrolled begins is a valid domestic enrolment if: - (i) you are satisfied that the learner is capable of completing the academic requirements of the programme in which the learner is enrolled; and - (ii) the learner: - A. is, or will be, enrolled in a secondary school at the time the programme starts, and you have ensured that the learner's principal has signed a letter that approves the programme, and that either specifies that: - I. the learner is not required to be absent from school during school hours; or - II. if the learner is required to be absent from school during school hours for more than five hours per week, the school will seek reduced Funding for the learner from the Ministry of Education; or - B. is, or will be, home schooled at the time that the programme starts, and you have ensured that the parent or legal guardian of the learner who is primarily responsible for the learner's home schooling has signed a letter that approves the study or training; or - C. has a school exemption certificate from the Ministry of Education. - (d) A learner studying outside New Zealand is a valid domestic enrolment if: - (i) the learner meets the criteria in Conditions 5.1(b)(i), (ii) and (iv); and - (ii) the learner is enrolled in a course(s) leading to the award of a recognised Qualification offered by a New Zealand TEO; and